mcpmessenger/mcp-registry/docs/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the ISC License.

-Thank you for contributing to MCP Registry! 🎉
+Thank you for contributing to SlashMCP.com! 🎉